Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: An Unifying Approach for Generalized Convex Functions

+\begin{remark} For star quasiconvex functions ($\gamma=0$), one may find local minimizers which are not global.
+Indeed, since quasiconvex functions are star quasiconvex, the function $h(x) = \min\{\lvert x \rvert, 1\}$ is star quasiconvex with local minimizers which are not global. \end{remark}

-The following result is useful for constructing (strongly) star quasiconvex functions with many critical points along lines which are neither global nor local minimizers (see \cite{HADR, HSS} for the quasar-convex case).
+The following result is useful for constructing (strongly) star quasiconvex functions which are neither convex nor quasiconvex (see \cite{HADR, HSS} for the quasar-convex case).
 Note that in the next proposition, differentiability of $g$ is not needed.